Corinne Onetto, Senior Project Manager

 I’m a professional problem solver who uses process, people and information to get things done A.K.A. a project manager.
 I found that I really, really enjoyed doing this kind of work in a design-led environment.
 I care about how people interact with the world and the language of that is design.
 So even though I couldn’t design, I found a way to put my skills to use in this very specific world.

-Describe your job at Spotify without using the words "design" or "designer."
+Describe your job at Spotify without using the words "design" or "project manager".